From Caves to Castles: The Evolution of the Mattress

-Renaissance Era: Pea shucks and other natural materials are stuffed in sacks of simple ticking, and covered in rich fabrics such as velvet.
+Renaissance Era: Stuffing pea shucks and other natural materials in sacks of simple ticking.
+Wealthy covered them in rich fabrics, such as velvet.

 1832: Dr. Neil Arnott develops the modern-day waterbed as an answer to the pressure ulcers (aka bed sores) often developed by hospitalized and bedridden patients.

-1865: The first coil system is developed for use in mattresses.
+1865: The first coil system is developed for mattress use.
 Innerspring mattresses are the most common type of sleep surface in the United States today.

 1899: James Marshall invents the individually pocketed coil spring, known as the Marshall Coil.